-Moving to a new country can be very exciting and stimulating.
-Make sure you come prepared and informed to live in a new environment by following the advice of our autonomous campaign iCUSU.
-They've been through all of this before and are here to help you settle into the UK.
+Moving to a new country can be very exciting but also nerve-wracking. iCUSU (International Students’ Campaign) are here to make that transition smoother.
+They’ve been through all of this before and are here to help you settle into the UK!

 Be sure to bring lots of warm clothing for the cold and windy weather!
 A winter coat is essential – preferably waterproof.
 Gloves and scarves are definitely useful, especially if you plan on cycling.
 Comfortable and waterproof shoes are highly recommended, in the winter, walking in the rain and snow can lead to damp, sore feet.
 To cope with the common, spontaneous showers, a hat or raincoat can be very helpful.